ronyhe/pyjvm/readme.md

 ### Acknowledgements
 There are dozens of people I learned from and dozens of tools I use every day.
-Too many to list here, so I'll point out two that were especially relevant in this project.
+Too many to list here, so I'll point out three that were especially relevant in this project.
 I'd like to thank the creators and maintainers of:

 - The [GNU classpath project](https://www.gnu.org/software/classpath/)